-The statistics are staggering: In 2014, 3,179 people were killed, and 431,000 were injured in motor vehicle crashes involving distracted drivers.
-Not only that, at any given daylight moment across America, approximately 660,000 drivers are using cell phones or manipulating electronic devices while driving; a number that has held steady since 2010.
+The statistics are staggering: In 2018, nearly 3,000 people were killed, and hundreds of thousands were injured in motor vehicle crashes involving distracted drivers.
+Not only that, at any given daylight moment across America, approximately 660,000 drivers are using cell phones or manipulating electronic devices while driving; a number that has held steady for over a decade.

 If you think the vast majority of distracted drivers are teens using cell phones, think again!
 Yes, teens and cell phones have contributed to these alarming numbers, but so have fleet drivers.
 One study, which compared 700 active government fleet drivers who were involved in one or more collisions to fleet drivers who were never involved in collisions, showed them to be: